 Press Release No. 17/144

-IMF Executive Board Completes the First Reviews under the Extended Credit
+IMF Executive Board Completes the First Review under the Extended Credit

 Facility and Extended Fund Facility Arrangements for the Republic of Moldova